Bhutan announces the resumption date for tourists

 The global economy was on the verge of collapse because of COVID-19.
 Since then, Bhutan’s majesty monarch has kept his nation accountable by enforcing all necessary laws.
 The monarch never failed to give his kingdom the utmost protection from threats and diseases of any type.
 Bhutan experienced several issues during the epidemic despite being a significant tourist destination.

 Likewise, Bhutan maintained its composure and recently implemented new tourist sector policies.
 Similar to how the Covid-19 wave nearly washed away every employment in Bhutan during the 2020 pandemic.
 Since the tourism industry employs the majority of Bhutanese, it can be challenging to respond when a pandemic breaks out.
-Similar to this, Bhutan experienced a severe scenario between 2020 and 2021 due to the limitations and limits implemented for COVID-19.
+Similarly, Bhutan experienced a severe scenario between 2020 and 2021 due to the limitations and limits implemented for COVID-19.

 Altering the Covid-19 Modality